kit-cn-cms/DRACO-MLfoy/preprocessing/root2pandas/README.md

 ```

 ## Adjust settings in `preprocessing.py`
-- `ntuplesPath` as absolute path to ntuples
+- `ntuplesPath` as absolute path to ntuples (for DL analysis  they are stored in `/nfs/dust/cms/user/angirald/workspace/DNN/CMSSW_9_4_9/src/DRACO-MLfoy/InputFeatures`)
 - change/add samples of the dataset used with
 ```python
 	dataset.addSample(SampleName  = SAMPLENAME,